 Strelok meets the team a few minutes later in the small Command Bridge below the Flight Ops deck.
 The surviving aliens chose not to ‘go down with the ship’ without a moment to spare.
 Equipment and tools lie in disarray all over the deck, including a few alien computers that might contain a wealth of intelligence.
 Star Mother quickly regains control of ship systems removed from the network by the Sreelathans.
 Who knows what she will find?

 The survivors of the savage battle for the Daedalus regroup to mourn lost heroes and celebrate the unlikely triumph of mankind’s remnants over the insidious machinations of a far superior alien race.
-Victory was possible only through the heroism of many people across many hundreds of years, and not least of all, the bizarre twists of fate documented herein.
+Victory was possible only through the heroism of many beings across hundreds of years and the bizarre twists of fortune documented herein.
 What lies in store for the heirs of humanity amid the wider universe?

 Three months later the Daedalus leaves Jupiter behind and achieves .002% lightspeed.
 The antimatter ramjet thrusters are ignited and the Daedalus finally embarks on the long-overdue voyage to Epsilon Eridani with a compliment of 1,695 original colonists, ~2,000 new 28th century colonists, ~300 ‘Lost Tribes-people’, the android Titus Andronicus, and everyone else who elects to make the historic journey.